Bass River station

 Bass River station was a railroad station located in Yarmouth, Massachusetts.

 South Yarmouth station was constructed in 1865 at Great Western Road.
+A new station building was constructed in 1875.
 It was moved west to Station Road around the end of the century, and was later renamed Bass Rocks.
 The station was closed in 1936 and demolished the next year.